Leigh-Zheng/odp-techdoc/README.md

 4. Build trigger and link to your repo

 Build google cloud build trigger which will use cloudbuild.yaml file to trigger build when code in committed in your brach of choice.
+Ensure that cloud build service account "PROJECT_NUMBER]@cloudbuild.gserviceaccount.com " have a "App Engine Deployer" role permission from IAM.